 • Now choose your preferred method of restoration:

-• Change current company data or information about an existing company
+• Change the current company data or information about an existing company

 • If you want to restore the backup to a different folder, choose this option and create a new company.
 Your current data won’t be overwritten if you do this.